iangow/hal/README.md

+# New plan of attack

+Pull raw data from postgres server and save it locally.

+    make sync_raw_data

 # HAL

 HAL (Highlighting Assistant Legend) will be designed to make highlighting thousands of documents easy.
 HAL has a number of components: